 “What they’re doing is giving me an opportunity to stay locked in with my team and what we’re in the playoffs trying to do,” Paul said.
 “For us, it’s all about winning basketball games, nothing else.”

 Johnson met with NBA Commissioner Adam Silver before Sunday’s game and said he’s spoken to union reps and owners.

-The players have five points they want addressed, according to Johnson:• They do not want Sterling allowed at any more games this season because they consider him a distraction.
+The players have five points they want addressed, according to Johnson:

 “The players are not going to be silent,” Johnson said.
 “That day has come and gone.
 These players are engaged.”